l3nz/say_cheez_ex/README.md

 Always make sure that you assign those values to an attibute - **never call those functions directly**.

 You can safely create such attributes in all modules that need them, as they are just one (usually very small) binary.

+Strings composed through `cheez!` will interpolate attributes between brackets, with the following rules:

+- `{:project_version}` is an info tag.
+These is a long list of those - see below.
+- `{$HOST}` is the environment variable HOST
+- `{=HELLO}` is a default value, in this case the literal string "HELLO"
+- If multiple attributes are specified, they all are expanded, and the first one that is defined will be output.
+So e.g.
+  `{$FOO,$BAR,=BAZ}` will first try to interpolate the variable FOO;
+  if that is undefined, it will try BAR, and if that too is undefined, it will output "BAZ" (that is always defined)

 ### What is available